Tips on paying for summer camp

 Financial aid and savings from camps:

-• Subsidies and financial aid: A number of camps have a subsidy program for families that qualify.
-Look for camps that offer this service.
+• Camps with financial aid: A number of camps offer camperships, scholarships or other forms of subsidies for families or campers that qualify.
 Financial applications are usually due by February.
 Apply early to make sure you can take advantage of the funds available.

 Tips for obtaining tax credits